marcelocra/dotfiles/AI_CONTEXT.md

 # AI Context - Dotfiles Project

+This project contains a collection of configuration files and setup scripts for development environments.
+Its flagship feature is the **DevMagic** environment.

-## 🚀 DevMagic - Current Setup (v2.0.0 - 2025-08-26)
+## 🚀 Feature: DevMagic Environment (v3.0.0 - 2025-09-01)

-**Primary Approach**: Git Submodule-based development environment.
-A one-line script adds the `devmagic` environment repository as a submodule to a project, allowing for easy updates and version pinning.
+**Primary Approach**: A hybrid, Git Submodule-based development environment.
+The core development container is built directly from an image for speed and reliability, while optional auxiliary services (databases, AI models) are managed via `docker-compose` profiles.

 ### Key Components

-- **`devmagic/` directory**: The contents of the submodule, intended to be its own repository.
+- **`devmagic/` directory**: The contents of the submodule.
-  - `docker-compose.yml`: Service definitions with profiles (`postgres`, `ollama`, etc.).
   - `devcontainer.json`: The primary Dev Container configuration file.
-  - `Dockerfile.dev`: A simple Dockerfile used to work around a Podman/docker-compose bug by forcing a local image build.
+It defines the core environment by referencing a pre-built `image`.
+  - `docker-compose.yml`: Defines a suite of optional, on-demand services (`postgres`, `ollama`, etc.) using profiles.
+It is **not** used to build the main container.
+  - `README.md`: Instructions on how to use the auxiliary services.
 - `setup/devmagic.sh`: One-line setup script that automates `git submodule add`.
-- `setup/devcontainer-setup.sh`: Script for container initialization (installing tools, etc.).
+- `setup/devcontainer-setup.sh`: Script for container initialization (installing tools like `mise`, etc.), run via `postCreateCommand`.

 ### Service Profiles

-- `minimal` (default): Just the development container.
+Profiles are used exclusively for managing optional, sidecar services.
+The main development container always starts.

 - `ai`: + Ollama GPU (port 11434) | `ai-cpu`: + Ollama CPU (port 11435).
 - `postgres`, `redis`, `mongodb`, `minio`: Database and storage services.